 Future changes to the environmental baseline, in the absence of LDP2, are inevitable due to natural processes but also due to human activity that are unconnected to the Plan.
-It is important to take into account this likely evolution of the environment in the absence of the LDP2 as this will help to inform the LDP2.
+It is important to take into account this likely evolution of the environment in the absence of the LDP2 as this will help to inform the MIR/LDP2.
 It also helps to recognise the limits of the Plan itself.
+It is considered that, in the absence of the LDP2, development would continue to take place but would not be monitored and would less well attuned to the surrounding environment and other strategic objectives and priorities.
+The LDP is also an important vehicle for progressing social and economic justice through an overarching vision and environmental protection.